veggiemonk/awesome-docker/README.md

 # Where to start

 - [Benefits of using Docker](https://semaphoreci.com/blog/docker-benefits) for development and delivery, with a practical roadmap for adoption.
+- [Bootstrapping Microservices](https://www.manning.com/books/bootstrapping-microservices-with-docker-kubernetes-and-terraform) by [Ashley Davis](https://twitter.com/ashleydavis75) - A practical and project-based guide to building applications with microservices, starts by building a Docker image for a single microservice and publishing it to a private container registry, finishes by deploying a complete microservices application to a production Kubernetes cluster.
 - [Docker Curriculum](https://github.com/prakhar1989/docker-curriculum): A comprehensive tutorial for getting started with Docker.
 Teaches how to use Docker and deploy dockerized apps on AWS with Elastic Beanstalk and Elastic Container Service.
 - [Docker Documentation](https://docs.docker.com/): the official documentation.
 - [Docker for beginners](https://github.com/groda/big_data/blob/master/docker_for_beginners.md): A tutorial for beginners who need to learn the basics of Docker—from "Hello world!" to basic interactions with containers, with simple explanations of the underlying concepts.